adonese/visa/README.md

 Having said that, it becomes vital to know what kind of cards we are supporting.
 Omni-payment channel is never an easy exercise to do.
 Especially when working with EMV payment flows, each card issuer has their own integration schemes.

 The proposed solution must also be PCI compliant.
 While integrating with Visa / mastercard through Magnetic Stripe, it is less secure to do that.
 Fully supporting Visa and MasterCard is a huge endeavor and a potentially great way of differentiating our product from any other competitor.
 Ultimately, EMV chip integration is the industry standard when processing payments.

+### Implementation plan

+Developing for Visa and mastercard esp. if seprately is a non-trivial endeavor.
+It gets even more complex when dealing with EMV-based Visa/MasterCard transactions.
+It requires thorough studying for the requirements and higher level of committment and dedication.
+We will also be the first company to ever launch a similar product in Sudan and being a pioneer is not easy.

+In short, we want the following documents:

+- Integration documents (from EnayaTech partners)
+- EMVCo. documentations regarding EMV-based chip payment (if available)